 The most significant change is the introduction of biometrics for the identification of the buyer, a technology now widely available on most smartphones sold and which has improved both the security of access to the device and that of many available actions, for example, purchases from app stores.

-The introduction of the 3DS authentication has drastically reduced the risk of fraudulent use of cards by third parties, by inserting an element known only by the card-holder.
+The introduction of the 3D Secure authentication has drastically reduced the risk of fraudulent use of cards by third parties, by inserting an element known only by the card-holder.
 The new European regulation, with the second version of the protocols, which will be implemented by the end of 2020, will further reduce the risks of fraud, making the protocols mandatory, whose management by merchants has actually been optional up until today.

-Activation of the 3DS services of circuits of credit and debit cards is the responsibility of the issuers; in fact, they activate the functionality on the cards of acquirers, while for the merchant, the reference contact is the acquirer that, before the advent of PSD2, could grant the merchant the deactivation of the protocols that enhance security but may reduce the conversion rate.
+Activation of the 3DS services of credit and debit cards circuits is the responsibility of the issuers; in fact, they activate the functionality on the cards of acquirers, while for the merchant, the reference contact is the acquirer that, before the advent of PSD2, could grant the merchant the deactivation of the protocols that enhance security but may reduce the conversion rate.

-The new protocols require, in particular, the insertion of more pieces of information in the payment requests connected with the transaction and the acquirer, which enable the issuer to conduct a more accurate analysis of fraud risk and, consequently, meaning a lower probability of authentication being requested for transactions inserted effectively by the holder of the payment instrument.
+The new protocols require, in particular, the insertion of more pieces of information in the payment requests connected with the transaction and the acquirer, which enable the issuer to conduct a more accurate analysis of fraud risk and, consequently, meaning a lower probability of authentication being requested for 3DS transactions transactions inserted effectively by the holder of the payment instrument.

 Although there are exceptions and exemptions to the application of Strong Customer Authentication, the management of new 3DS2 protocols becomes essential for the merchant who would not be compliant with the regulation and would see the payment requests rejected in the event of non-implementation.

-In order to provide clarity on PSD2 and protocols, this infographic analyses the changes introduced by the regulation and the functioning of the Strong Customer Authentication in depth; in addition, it contains a comparative table which compares the old and new 3DS for the protection of online purchases, in order to provide an overview of the substantial changes.
+In order to provide clarity on PSD2 and protocols, this infographic analyses the changes introduced by the regulation and the functioning of the Strong Customer Authentication in depth; in addition, it contains a comparative table, which compares the old and new 3DS for the protection of online purchases, in order to provide an overview of the substantial changes.

-For the optimal management of the new rules of authentication on the Axerve Ecommerce Solutions gateway, it is possible to access the section of the documentation dedicated to the management of the 3DS2 protocols and conduct an in-depth analysis of the initiatives needed to be able to manage the imminent introduction.
+For the optimal management of the new rules of 3D Secure authentication on the Axerve Ecommerce Solutions gateway, it is possible to access the section of the documentation dedicated to the management of the 3DS2 protocols and conduct an in-depth analysis of the initiatives needed to be able to manage the imminent introduction.